JustinSDK/dotSCAD/docs/lib3x-bezier_curve.md

 # bezier_curve

 Given a set of control points, the `bezier_curve` function returns points of the Bézier path.
-Combined with the `polyline`, `polyline3d` or `hull_polyline3d` module defined in my library, you can create a Bézier curve.

 ## Parameters